jcomellas/kvlists/README.md

 Assigns a `Value` to the element in a `List` of key/value pairs corresponding to the `Path` that was passed.
 The `Path` can be a sequence of: names (`atom()` or `binary()`); indexes (1-based); or a tuple that looks like `{Key, ElementId}`.
-If the latter path key is used, then the function wil try to match the element in a list whose `Key` has the value `ElementId` and continue the lookup with the following path key.
+If the latter path key is used, then the function will try to match the element in a list whose `Key` has the value `ElementId` and continue the lookup with the following path key.